-Step 1:

-Display the overhead transparency of Hinds Cave.
-Ask students to describe the physical geography around the cave.
-Possible answers include dry, semiarid, desert like, rocky, hilly, etc.
+Activities and and ProceduresStep 1: Display the image of Hinds Cave.
+Ask students to describe the physical geography around the cave and make inferences about what it would be like to live there.

-Step 2 (optional)

-If students are not familiar with this lesson's vocabulary words, introduce them on an overhead transparency or write them on the board and briefly define them aloud.
+Step 2: (Optional) If students are not familiar with this lesson's vocabulary words, introduce them.
 Note: Spanish translations are included.